BROADSoftware/elastic_modules/README.md

 ## Requirements

-These modules need the python-requests package to be present on the remote node.
+These modules need the `python-requests` package to be present on the remote node.

 # Index creation example Playbook

-Elastic index definition can be provided as a json text, using YAML block scalar, as below:
+Elastic index definition can be provided as a JSON text, using YAML block scalar, as below:

 ```yaml
 - hosts: elastic1